 Then I searched for “talc” online and came back with hundreds of results documenting the dangers of using talc.
 GREAT!
 Outside of accidentally inhaling it and causing lung damage, some studies indicated talc could cause ovarian cancer by seeping through the pores of the skin.
 Yikes!
 Then I realized I shouldn’t be buying foot powder anyway, I should be making it as part of my homesteading goal.
 I few simple searches online yielded the following recipe:

-How to Make Homemade Foot Powder
+Homemade Foot Powder

 • A Few Drops of Essential Oil Fragrance (I used tea tree oil)